5 The logic system

 (parallel_do) test_kernel - assertion failed: line 23Recall that the kernel function is typically called by many threads in parallel.
 Therefore, the following rules apply:

-2. It is currently not possible to retrieve the position that corresponds to assertion failure.
-[J] [J] Note that the kernel function debugger in Quasar Redshift can bring a solution here.
+It is currently not possible to retrieve the position that corresponds to assertion failure.

 Kernel function assertions provide a very useful mechanism for directly debugging and verifying code on a CPU or GPU.
 The assertion system is also used internally by Quasar to perform vector and matrix boundary checking.